 - certain conditions originating in the perinatal period (P04-P96)

 - complications of pregnancy, childbirth and the puerperium (O00-O9A)

 - congenital malformations, deformations, and chromosomal abnormalities (Q00-Q99)

 - symptoms, signs and abnormal clinical and laboratory findings, not elsewhere classified (R00-R94)

 - systemic connective tissue disorders (M30-M36)

 Now we are done!

-Upon reviewing all of these notes, we can now be certain that we have our code for each of the above coding cases.
-The coding examples I provided were pretty simple and straight-forward, but this is not always the situation.
+Upon reviewing all of these notes, we can now be certain that we have our correct codes based on the documentation.
+The coding examples I provided were pretty simple and straightforward, but this is not always the situation.